-- 1. Complete the course requirements for both majors. - 2.
-Complete a minimum of 18 unduplicated credit hours within each major. - 3.
-Complete all other degree requirements as stated. - 4.
-Complete a minimum of 144 credits for a second bachelor degree (24 credits beyond the first degree for a minimum total of 144 credits in total for both degrees).
+- Complete the course requirements for the first degree. - Complete the second degree with a minimum of 18 unduplicated credit hours from the first degree. - Complete all other degree requirements as stated, including the appropriate Bible and Theology Core requirements. - Complete a minimum of 144 credits for a second bachelor degree (at least 24 credits must be earned after the completion of the first degree).